mojaloop/reporting-aggregator-svc/docs/TransferAggregator.md

 3. **Main Loop**:
    - Get new transfer data from MySQL
+   - If detailed records found:
      - Transform data for reporting
+     - Build MongoDB operations
-   - Save to MongoDB
+     - Save to MongoDB if operations exist
-   - Update progress
+   - Always update progress with new lastId
    - Wait before checking for more data

 4. **Data Handling**: